danielsauter/rapid-android-development/chapter-9--working-with-data.md

  A Processing method returning the file path to the sketch in the file system—if we run our sketch on the Android device, it returns the path to the app’s location within Android’s file system.
  </row> <row><col>
 [`KetaiVibrate()`][6]
- <col> <p size="small--> A Ketai class giving access to the built-in device vibration motor
+ <col> A Ketai class giving access to the built-in device vibration motor
  </row> <row><col>
 [`vibrate()`][7]
  <col>